timdnewman/Lizzy/docs/tutorials/radial_aniso.md

 <img src="../images/Radial_fill.png" alt="Radial fill solution" width="720">
 </div>

 We can see the typical elliptical flow front pattern that arises from the classical radial infusions.
+The ellipse is rotated according to the assigned rosette.